ValentaCodes/Threat-Mapper/README.md

 - Rulesets tailored for common platforms.

 ## Ethics & Purpose
-This tool aims to educate and elevate—not exploit.
+This tool aims to educate and elevate, not exploit.
 Reports emphasize practical fixes and sharing knowledge, especially for independent creators and small teams.

 ## Contribution
-- Fork and open a PR with clear description.
-- Add tests for new analyzers.
-- Keep reports concise and actionable.
+Reach out!
+valentacodes@gmail.com

 ## License
 MIT